RX-M/classfiles/ssh-setup.md

 Name the private key file and save it to a path that is easy to remember (we will use the path to the file in putty).

 Next, start an ssh session with [PuTTY](https://github.com/RX-M/classfiles/blob/master/ssh-setup.md#windows-putty-ssh).

 ## SSH

 ### macOS/Linux -OR- Windows GitBash, Command Prompt, or PowerShell SSH

-Command line clients like a Linux shell terminal, macOS Terminal app, Windows Command Prompt or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this:
+Command line clients like a Linux shell terminal, macOS Terminal app, Windows GitBash, Command Prompt, or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this:

 ```
 $ ssh -i key.pem ubuntu@host.ip.ad.dr